Sam-Rowe/justaddapicnic.com/_posts/2018-01-08-jeskyns-park.markdown

 [Owletts](https://www.nationaltrust.org.uk/owletts); a National Trust property is less than a mile away.

+[Shorne Woods Country Park](https://www.justaddapicnic.com/outdoors/kent/park/2018/04/03/shorne-woods.html) is a few miles from the country park and can be reached using the Darnley Trail.

 Gravesend Town centre is approximately 10 miles away.

 ## Gallery